 12 Surprising Facts About Father's Day

-On Sunday, June 20, dads across the United States will be showered with neckties, tool sets, and gift cards as we celebrate Father’s Day.
+On Sunday, June 20, dads across the United States will be showered with gifts as we celebrate Father’s Day.
 Though it’s something we can count on celebrating every time the third Sunday in June rolls around, the holiday didn't always have the public support it deserved.
 In fact, for decades it looked as if a day dedicated to the influential and hard-working fathers in our lives would toil in relative obscurity.
 Read on to learn about the tragic origins and eventual nationwide acceptance of this beloved holiday.

 1. The first modern Father's Day was rooted in tragedy.